chillblox/jdk14-log/README.md

 # jdk-log

 JDK Log is a simple to use `java.util.logging.Logger` wrapper.
-Beside parameterized logging and logging level testing API, it provides also logging callbacks which can significantly boost logging performance for *disabled* Logger levels.
+Beside parameterized logging and logging level testing API, it provides also logging callbacks which can boost logging performance.

 # Features